beltran-v-dev/beltran-v-dev/README.md

 <div id="header" align="center">
   <h1 align="center"> It's me!
 Beltrán 😁</h1>

-  <h4 align="left">I'm passionate about game development.
-I've participated as a project manager and as a programmer in two projects in Unity: 'Element Killer' and 'Catch it!'.
-Currently, I'm working on an Unreal Engine project.
+  <h4 align="left">I am passionate about game development.
+I have participated as a project manager and programmer in various game projects, both in Unity and Unreal.
   </h4>
   <img src="https://i.postimg.cc/fTVtGbYR/talking-Image.png" align="center" width="300" />
   <h4 align="left"> At the moment, I'm working on an Unreal Engine project.
 The project is titled 'Hospital Project', and the main theme revolves around our main character finding her way out of a hospital crawling with zombies.
 Sounds exciting, doesn't it?